 - From: Lancaster, Penn.

-Only one “Jeopardy!” contestant in the show's storied history can claim to have never lost a game (against a human opponent at least).
-The highest earning American game show competitor of all time, Brad Rutter dominated in 2000, winning $55,102 back when contestants were limited to five games on the show.
+Brad Rutter dominated in 2000, winning $55,102 back when contestants were limited to five games on the show.
 Since then he's beaten out Jennings and other “Jeopardy!” masters in the Tournament of Decades, the Ultimate Tournaments of Champions and others, most recently leading his team to victory in the All-Stars Tournament.
 However, Rutter could not defeat Jennings during the "Jeopardy!
 The Greatest of All Time," tournament in January 2020, he did, however, still bring home $250,000 just for participating.